The dome of the Radcliffe Camera against a blue sky

 Graduate destinations

 The main purpose of this course is to provide working health care professionals with the knowledge to implement sleep medicine practice into their own professional undertakings.
-This course will also prepare students to take the European Sleep Research Society Expert Somnologist examination.
+This course will also prepare students to sit the theoretical part of the the European Sleep Research Society Expert Somnologist examination.
 Students may also decide at the end of the diploma to complete a third part-time year in order to convert their qualification to a master's degree, which will be useful for students who decide they wish to pursue a research track.

 Changes to this course and your supervision